You’re here because you want to learn about email threads.

 In simple terms, an email thread turns a sequence of messages into a single email.
 It’s one of the best ways to streamline your inbox.

-Organizing different emails into threads makes it easy to track and follow conversations.
+Organizing emails into threads makes it easy to track and follow conversations.
 Plus, email threads help you communicate effectively.

 An unthreaded email looks like this: